nkrusch/recontext/notes/motivations.md

 -or-

 (B) We will improve understanding of their limitations and how to improve (and the role of programs in driving the inference).

+# Maybe Useful Arguments

+- The problem is undecidable in general; all practical techniques must search for invariants heuristically in a potentially-infinite space of candidates [@wang2022]

+- State-of-the-art invariant synthesis tools were designed primarily for a single program (e.g., symbolic exec, abstract interpretation) => cannot be easily adapted to generate relational invariants. [@wang2022]

+- Invariants based on sampled data, may produce unnecessarily complicated invariants (program semantics helps). [@wang2022, @nguyen2022b]

+- Neural network based techniques focus on encoding program dependencies;
+  often ineffective in synthesizing relational predicates. [@wang2022]

+- Good if a [solution] does not constrain the search space e.g., the number of variables or the values of coefficients, and does not fix the invariant shape e.g., by bounding the number and kind of logical connectives.